 The club has a strong family group that arranges trips and activities from "bring a buggy" through to teenage tramps.

-Regular family ski trips in the June and October school holidays, two camping weekends a year to Morison Bush,
+Regular family ski trips in the June and October school holidays,

 long weekend lodge trips, walks, and bike trips, are all part of the rich TTC family tradition and current participation.